I'm a member

 Sickle cell disease is caused by a single amino acid substitution in the beta chain of hemoglobin, and, unlike thalassemia major, has a variable course of clinical severity.
 Sickle cell disease typically manifests clinically with anemia, severe painful crises, acute chest syndrome, stroke, chronic pulmonary and renal dysfunction, growth retardation, neurologic deficits, and premature death.
 The mean age of death for patients with sickle cell disease has been demonstrated as 42 years for males and 48 for females.
-Three major therapeutic options are available: chronic blood transfusions, hydroxyurea, and HSCT, the latter being the only possibility for cure.
+Three major therapeutic options are available: chronic blood transfusions, hydroxyurea, and allogeneic HSCT, the latter being the only possibility for cure.

 Dyskeratosis congenita is characterized by marked telomere dysregulation with clinical features of reticulated skin hyperpigmentation, nail dystrophy, and oral leukoplakia.
 Early mortality is associated with bone marrow failure, infections, pulmonary complications, or malignancy.

 The primary immunodeficiencies are a genetically heterogeneous group of diseases that affect distinct components of the immune system.
 More than 120 gene defects have been described, causing more than 150 disease phenotypes.
-The most severe defects (collectively known as severe combined immunodeficiency or SCID) cause an absence or dysfunction of T lymphocytes, and sometimes B lymphocytes and natural killer cells.
+The most severe defects (collectively known as severe combined immunodeficiency or SCID) cause an absence or dysfunction of T lymphocytes and sometimes B lymphocytes and natural killer cells.
 Without treatment, patients with SCID usually die by 12 to 18 months of age.
-With supportive care, including prophylactic medication, the life span of these patients can be prolonged, but long-term outlook is still poor, with many dying from infectious or inflammatory complications or malignancy by early adulthood.
+With supportive care, including prophylactic medication, the lifespan of these patients can be prolonged, but long-term outlook is still poor, with many dying from infectious or inflammatory complications or malignancy by early adulthood.
 Bone marrow transplant is the only definitive cure, and the treatment of choice for SCID and other primary immunodeficiencies, including Wiskott-Aldrich syndrome and congenital defects of neutrophil function.

 Lysosomal storage disorders consist of many different rare diseases caused by a single gene defect, and most are inherited as an autosomal recessive trait.
 Lysosomal storage disorders are caused by specific enzyme deficiencies that result in defective lysosomal acid hydrolysis of endogenous macromolecules that subsequently accumulate as a toxic substance.
-Peroxisomal storage disorders arise due to a defect in a membrane transporter protein that leads to defects in the metabolism of long -chain fatty acids.
+Peroxisomal storage disorders arise due to a defect in a membrane transporter protein that leads to defects in the metabolism of long-chain fatty acids.
 Lysosomal storage disorders and peroxisomal storage disorders affect multiple organ systems, including the central and peripheral nervous systems.
 These disorders are progressive and often fatal in childhood due to both the accumulation of toxic substrate and a deficiency of the product of the enzyme reaction.
 Hurler syndrome usually leads to premature death by 5 years of age.

-Allogeneic HSCT has been used primarily to treat the inherited metabolic diseases that belong to the lysosomal and peroxisomal storage disorders, as listed in the table below.
+Allogeneic HSCT has been primarily used to treat the inherited metabolic diseases that belong to the lysosomal and peroxisomal storage disorders, as listed in the table below.
 The first stem-cell transplant for an inherited metabolic disease was in 1980 in a patient with Hurler syndrome.
 Since that time, more than 1,000 transplants have been performed worldwide.

 Osteopetrosis is a condition caused by defects in osteoclast development and/or function.
 The osteoclast (the cell that functions in the breakdown and resorption of bone tissue) is known to be part of the hematopoietic family and shares a common progenitor with the macrophage in the bone marrow.
 Osteopetrosis is a heterogeneous group of heritable disorders, resulting in several different types of variable severity.
-The most severely affected patients are those with infantile malignant osteopetrosis.
+The most severely affected patients are those with infantile malignant osteopetrosis (Albers-Schonberg disease or marble bone disease).
 Patients with infantile malignant osteopetrosis suffer from dense bone, including a heavy head with frontal bossing, exophthalmos, blindness by approximately 6 months of age, and severe hematologic malfunction with bone marrow failure.
 Seventy percent of these patients die before the age of 6, often of recurrent infections.
 HSCT is the only curative therapy for this fatal disease.

-Hematopoietic stem-cell transplantation for autoimmune disease, such as rheumatoid arthritis or multiple sclerosis, is considered separately in policy Hematopoietic Stem-Cell Transplantation for Autoimmune Diseases medical policy.
+Hematopoietic stem-cell transplantation for autoimmune disease, such as rheumatoid arthritis or multiple sclerosis, is considered separately in Hematopoietic Stem-Cell Transplantation for Autoimmune Diseases medical policy.